Did you know there are multiple types of dentures available today?

 Once healing, an abutment is then attached to the post and then a dental implant crown can be placed over this.
 This is a permanent solution for single tooth loss that allows patients to treat their false tooth like a real one.

 Luckily we can also use dental implants to anchor a denture or an entire arch of teeth – to make fixed dentures.
+Implant dentures are another option, where dentures are supported by dental implants, providing a secure and stable alternative to traditional dentures.

 Not everyone is a candidate for dental implants.
 Dental implants are more expensive, particularly when done for a full mouth of teeth, but the results are life changing.

-Dentures vs. Implantsdentures vs implants
+Dentures vs. Implants

 Understand that when you’re considering the types of tooth replacement options and looking at the pros and cons of dentures vs implants, one factor will have to be whether you are a candidate for dental implants.
 Dental implants require a healthy and thick jaw bone.